dogweather/forkful/content/en/clojure/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-YAML, a recursive acronym for "YAML Ain't Markup Language," is a human-readable data serialization format used for configuration files and data exchange between languages with different data structures.
-Programmers leverage YAML due to its simplicity and readability, making it an ideal choice for configuring applications and facilitating data interchange in polyglot programming environments.

 ## How to:
 Clojure does not include built-in support for YAML, but you can utilize third-party libraries such as `clj-yaml` for parsing and generating YAML data.
 First, add the library to your project dependencies:

 ```clojure